Sabu (wrestler): Eastern/Extreme Championship Wrestling (1993–1995)

 On October 1, 1993, Sabu debuted in Eastern Championship Wrestling (ECW) as a villain at NWA Bloodfest, defeating The Tazmaniac.
-In his second match with the promotion, he rose to main event status and defeated Shane Douglas to win the ECW Heavyweight Championship.
+Sabu's character was an uncontrollable madman who was strapped to a gurney, wore a Hannibal Lecter-style face mask and was accompanied by his handler 911.
+He rose to main event status in his second match and defeated Shane Douglas to win the ECW Heavyweight Championship.
 Sabu headlined the inaugural November to Remember event on November 13, teaming with Road Warrior Hawk in a title versus title dream partner tag team match against Terry Funk and King Kong Bundy with Sabu's ECW Heavyweight Championship and Funk's ECW Television Championship on the line, which he won after Bundy turned on Funk, becoming a double champion.
 Sabu lost the Heavyweight Championship to Funk at Holiday Hell on December 26.
 He received a rematch for the title in a Three Way Dance at The Night the Line Was Crossed on February 5, 1994, also involving Douglas, which ended in a sixty-minute time limit draw, thus Funk retained the title.
 Sabu lost the Television Championship to The Tazmaniac, which aired on the March 15 episode of Hardcore TV.
 At When Worlds Collide on May 14, Sabu and Bobby Eaton defeated Funk and Arn Anderson, ending their feud.

 At Heat Wave on July 16, Sabu turned into a fan favorite by forming a tag team with Tazmaniac to defeat The Pitbulls.
 Later that night, Sabu faced Douglas for the Heavyweight Championship, but lost via count-out.
 Sabu and Tazmaniac would begin feuding with The Triple Threat (Douglas, Chris Benoit and Dean Malenko), which led to Sabu facing Benoit in the main event of November to Remember on November 5, headlining ECW's premier event for the second consecutive year.
-The match prematurely ended when Benoit gave Sabu a back body drop and, expecting his opponent to land face-first, Sabu rotated himself in mid-air to attempt to land on his back.
+The match ended early when Benoit gave Sabu a back body drop, and Sabu over-rotated in midair as he tried to land on his back.
 This injured Sabu's spinal cord, resulting in nerve damage.
+In his memoir, Brunk wrote that he bore Benoit no lasting ill will over the injury, describing it as an in-ring accident rather than a deliberate act, and recalled that Benoit visited him in the hospital and later gave him his first painkillers outside of a prescription.